Templating

 Using command templates with MQTT

-For service calls command templates are defined to format the outgoing MQTT payload to the device.
-When a service call is executed value can be used to generate the correct payload to the device.
+For actions, command templates are defined to format the outgoing MQTT payload to a format supported by the remote device.
+When an action is executed, the template variable value has the action data in most cases unless otherwise specified in the documentation.

 With given value 21.9 template {"temperature": {{ value }} } renders to: